JacobCH93/CV/README.md

 You will very rarely catch me without a smile on my face.
 I want to learn.
 I want to push.
 And I want everyone to feel like they have achived something by the end of the day.

 #### Interpesonal Management
 I have 4 years expience managing people.
 I would solve any problem given by the satff efficiently and affectivly.
-If there were problems between the staff members I would take an open aproach and try to come up with an ammpicable soultion.
 This ensured a safe and happy and work environment and produced healthy profits for the company.
 Always invest in staff members, no matter how small their roll.

 #### Stock Control
 By the end of my fouth year managing I had moved to a large club/bar with a 1000 people capacity.
-It was my respsibility to order in the stock and keep track of how it was used.
-In order to this I needed to take stock every week of thousands of  units of product that would be around £30,000 cost price.
-Where there were shorfalls and surpluses I would need to find the reason and correct it the following week.
+It was my respsibility to order in the stock and keep track of around £30,000 cost price alcohol.
+Where there were shortfalls and surpluses I would need to find the reason and correct it for the following week.

 #### Work Mentality
 Of course I like my down time.
 But I confess I am a bit of a workaholic.
 From 120 hour weeks to 3 jobs at once, I never back down from a challenge and only finish when the job is done.